Oazubuko/Maze-Traversal-TEAM-1-/brainstorming.md

 # 🌩️ Brainstorming Challenge Ideas
 Put any ideas for our maze-solving challenge in this file, no matter how dumb they seem.
+Have 1 mouse run the maze at a time but save all data from previous runs allowing latter mice to use data collected by the earlier mice in order to traverse the maze faster.
+Under this approach the 1st mouse should have the worst time but the second and thrid mice should traverse the maze significantly faster.
+Maze should have one entrance and one exit.
+All three mice enter the maze from different enterences at the same time.
+As the mice explore the maze they share data in order to more quickly locate the exit.
+Maze must have 3 enterances but may have between 1 to 3 exits.
+If the maze has 3 exits then each mouse may have to leave the maze through a particular exit (or not).